Unique Health & Wellness

 Diet for Insulin Resistance

 The key is to know which foods to avoid and which ones to incorporate.
+Strive for a diet that's low in carbohydrates and high in monounsaturated fats.

 • Monounsaturated fats (MUFAs) are good fats.